-- 187. Lighting calculations for 'as designed' compliance checks should assume a space maintenance factor of 0.8, which corresponds to a clean space that is maintained every 3 years (EN 12464). - 188.
-For Section 6 compliance, the lighting power density for activities such as storage warehouses and retail spaces, which have racking/ shelving, should be adjusted to ignore these elements (as the notional building does not take these into account). - 189.
-For Section 6 compliance, the lighting power density for activities which require special light fittings (e.g. intrinsically safe/ anti-ligature luminaires), or where full spectrum daylight lamps are required (e.g. for medical purposes), should be adjusted to compensate for the de-rated output so that there is a fair comparison against the notional building.
-Such adjustments need to be clearly documented and justified to Building Control.
+- 195. Lighting calculations for 'as designed' compliance checks should assume a space maintenance factor of 0.8, which corresponds to a clean space that is maintained every 3 years (EN 12464). - 196.
+For Section 6 compliance, the lighting power density for activities such as storage warehouses and retail spaces, which have racking/ shelving, should be adjusted to ignore these elements (as the Notional building does not take these into account). - 197.
+For Section 6 compliance, the lighting power density for activities which require special light fittings (e.g. intrinsically safe/ anti-ligature luminaires), or where full spectrum daylight lamps are required (e.g. for medical purposes), should be adjusted to compensate for the de-rated output so that there is a fair comparison against the Notional building.
+Such adjustments need to be clearly documented and justified to the local authority verifier.